jlimonard/sandbox/docs/index.md

 ### Jurgen Limonard - Data Engineer

 #### Profile
 I am an experienced Data Engineer with a past as Business Intelligence developer.
-WorkING in IT since 1997.
+Working in IT since 1997.
 Worked for companies like Booking.com, Rabo, ING and VodafoneZiggo, mostly in scrum teams.
 Good analytical and communication skills.
-Presented knowledge sharING sessions and published IT related articles.
+Presented knowledge sharing sessions and published IT related articles.
 As continuous learner I enjoy the big data ecosystem.

 <table>
   <tr>